Our PoCUS Courses

 bedside-ultrasound

-What is the difference between Bedside Ultrasound and PoCUS?
+What is the difference between traditional ultrasound and PoCUS?

 PoCUS specifically refers to decision-focused ultrasound.
 In other words, using ultrasound to make a specific decision rather than in a descriptive way.
 The skills needed for PoCUS are easier to learn than the more extensive skills of diagnostic ultrasound.
 PoCUS skills can be learnt, and applied, one skill at a time.
 For example, many clinicians use point-of-care ultrasound just for vascular access.
 However, there are so many other valuable ways of using PoCUS that most expert bodies are expanding their lists of recommended skills.